Tachyon-Sonics/Modula2Java17/README.md

 #### Example 1:

 ```
 java -jar Modula2Java17.jar -p org.example MyModule.mod
 ```

 This will compile `MyModule.mod` (assumed to be in the current directory) and all its dependencies (assumed to be in the same directory), without using any standard library (hence not very useful, and likely to fail).
+The generated Java files are placed in a package named `org.example`.

 *However*, if any `.def` file is included in the current directory *without* the corresponding `.mod` file (for instance the `.def` files corresponding to definition modules of a standard library), the above command will generate *stub java implementations* for them (in addition to compiling the `.mod` files).